pdfpc/pdfpc/README.rst

     Usage:
       pdf_presenter_console [OPTION...] <pdf-file>

+    Help Options:
+      -h, --help               Show help options

     Application Options:
       -d, --duration=N         Duration in minutes of the presentation used for timer display.
-(Default 45 minutes) -u, --current-size=N     Percentage of the presenter screen to be used for the current slide.
+(Default 45 minutes) -l, --last-minutes=N     Time in minutes, from which on the timer changes its color.
+(Default 5 minutes) -u, --current-size=N     Percentage of the presenter screen to be used for the current slide.
 (Default 60) -s, --switch-screens     Switch the presentation and the presenter screen.
       -c, --disable-cache      Disable caching and pre-rendering of slides to save memory on cost of speed.